 Whether you're looking for a great new family game or just want to relive being a child yourself, LEGO Star Wars: The Skywalker Saga is easily the best LEGO game ever made.
 There are tons of jokes and plenty of secrets to discover.

 The Force will be with you, always

-Hundreds if not thousands of Star Wars video games have been created since the original movie trilogy released, and more are sure to come.
+Hundreds of Star Wars video games have been created since the original movie trilogy released, and more are sure to come.
 This unfortunately means that there are several terrible entries, but it also means that there are plenty of amazing options for you to play.
-We've been in a bit of drought over the last decade when it comes to decent sing-player Star Wars games, but hopefully that changes soon.
-In the meantime you can always revisit the best games that have come out so far.
+We've been in a bit of a drought over the last decade when it comes to decent single-player Star Wars games, but hopefully, that will change soon.
+In the meantime, you can always revisit the best games that have come out so far.

 Looking ahead into the future, there are more games on the way, such as the reported sequel to Star Wars Jedi: Fallen Order.
 There's also an incoming PS5 timed console exclusive remake of Star Wars: Knights of the Old Republic, which is definitely worth keeping an eye on.

 Rebecca Spear is a staff writer for Android Central who loves following the latest tech, drawing with her Wacom, and playing video games.
 You can find her posting about her pets, art, and video game preferences on Twitter @rrspear.

 Samuel Tolbert is a freelance writer covering gaming news, previews, reviews, interviews and different aspects of the gaming industry, specifically focusing on PlayStation on Android Central.
 You can find him on Twitter @SamuelTolbert

 Get the best of Android Central in in your inbox, every day!

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.